gabrielgt/EvergineDocs/manual/graphics/compute_tasks/create_computetasks.md

 ![Compute task descorator](images/computeTaskDecoratorIcon.jpg)

 ## Create a new ComputeTask from code
-The following sample code can be used to create a new computeTask and run into your scene.
-The example assume that you have a compute effect GPUFilter and its compute task descorator created.
+The following sample code can be used to create a new computeTask and run it into your scene.
+The example assumes that you have a compute effect GPUFilter and its compute task decorator created.

 ```csharp
 protected override void CreateScene()